 Many of our students come to us primarily as a result of volatile and maladaptive behaviors in the home and/or school.
 We find that what is underlying these behaviors are issues with insecure attachment, interruptions in healthy development, depression, anxiety, trauma, adoption, learning disabilities and executive functioning issues, as well as Autism spectrum disorder.
 Many of the students on the Autism spectrum who come to us are either un-diagnosed or misdiagnosed.
 Due to the myriad of clinical issues that our students present with we provide very thorough and specific training to our direct care staff and have a higher staff to student ratio to ensure best practices for this unique niche.

 The Seasons program implements a curriculum that is tailored specifically for this age group so that they can experience the same amount of success as our adolescent programs in the challenging wilderness environment.
 To supplement the wilderness therapy experience we integrate Equine therapy, Expressive Arts therapy, and high ropes challenge courses including a zip line.
 Our students have even had the opportunity to build and use a primitive pottery kiln at our base camp facility.
 Beginning this year we will be implementing Neurofeedback into the curriculum.

 With your dedication, the focus of your child and the consistent hard work put forth by the Seasons staff, we look forward to helping your child make positive changes in his or her life.

-To learn more about Seasons and the many ways in which we can help your troubled child, please click on some of the links below to discover what makes our program stand out from the rest:
+To learn more about our Seasons program for adolescents struggling with behavioral and mental health disorders and the many ways in which we can help your troubled child, please click on some of the links below to discover what makes our program stand out from the rest:

 - Get a good look at our staff’s qualifications, accreditations and our baseline of care on our program highlights page.